Brat Play

 Safety, consent & law

 The dynamic is legal and benign between consenting adults.
-Its central safety question follows directly from its design: because playful defiance deliberately blurs the signal value of resistance, clear prior negotiation, reliable safewords (and non-verbal safe signals), and a shared understanding of where teasing ends and real limits begin are essential, so that provocation never overrides genuine consent.
+Its central safety question follows from its design: because playful defiance deliberately blurs the signal value of resistance, clear prior negotiation, reliable safewords (and non-verbal safe signals for gagged or overwhelmed moments), and a shared understanding of where teasing ends and real limits begin are essential, so that provocation never overrides genuine consent.
 Related styles worth distinguishing include humiliation play, with which bratting sometimes overlaps when correction is verbal, and structured authority scenes such as teacher roleplay.

 - Dominance and Submission92/100Power, Roles & ScenariosA consensual erotic dynamic in which one partner takes a dominant role and the other a submissive role, exchanging power within agreed limits.
 It is one of the most widespread elements of BDSM and of human sexual fantasy generally.92